 These are definitions to be familiar with for the purpose of this article.
 Note, this is not exhaustive, it’s just the bits needed to get through the common RESTCONF use cases.

+Containers: Contains other nodes types, including other containers.
+This is basically just a logical grouping.
 List: Contains a sequence of list entries, which is uniquely identified by leafs.
 The unique identifier is the Key, defined in the list.
+Leaf: Contains a single value (Leaf types are the end of the tree) Leaf-List: Contains a sequence of leaf nodes

-Comparing this back to our earlier example:
+this back to our earlier example:

 I’ll show this in a better visual when we get to demoing pyang.
 This probably doesn’t seem too complicated just yet, but if you’re looking closely, there were a lot more IETF files.